lady-erynn/english-in-action/README.md

 The doodles are hand drawn by me. im not really good at drawing so i'm still working on it (wip).

-Usage: you can try it out with https://english-in-action.netlify.app/
+Usage: you can try it out with https://englishin-action.netlify.app/

 AI usage: Yes, AI was used during development.
-I had initially hosted the audio locally through my terminal and needed help debugging it TvT I also used AI when I got super confused with positioning the doodles and to resolve a few bugs along the way.
+I had initially hosted the audio locally through my terminal and needed help debugging it TvT

+I also used AI when I got super confused with positioning the doodles and to resolve a few bugs along the way.

-However, the project itself was primarily assembled by me.
+However, the project itself was primarily assembled by me .

 Revision History